drewgpt/sdai-wde-02-interactive-forms/README.md

 ## Project Structure

 WDE2-Interactive-Forms/
-│
-├── assets/
-│   └── images/
-│       └── example.png
-│
 └── index.html

 ## Setup

 1. **Create the project folder**:
    - Create a new folder on your local machine and name it `WDE2-Interactive-Forms`.
-   - Inside this folder, create a subfolder called `assets`, and within it, another subfolder called `images`.

 2. **Create the HTML file**:
    - Inside the `WDE2-Interactive-Forms` folder, create a new file named `index.html`.

 3. **Prepare for development**:
    - Open the `index.html` file in your preferred code editor.
-   - Ensure you have a web browser to test the form.

 ## Instructions